KshitizSharmaV/SP500Data/README.md

 # How to run
 Please simply install the required packages and run the code to get SP500 data.
 You will get 2 files, one with OHLC+volume and other with just close prices.

+Packge you might not have : 'pip install datapackage'

 ## Getting stock prices
 You can also call the get_price_data_function() to get any stock price.